shiratraub-eng/shiratraub-eng----/קובץ wireshark/readme.md

 to open the Wireshark-captured file:
 Run Wireshark as Admin.
-from there : click file -> open -> drag the Wireshark-captured file to open it
+from there : click "file" -> "open" -> choose the file to open it.